TiusReveral/TiusReveral/README.md

 - 👋 Hi, I’m @TiusReveral
 - 👀 I’m interested in Hockey, Gaming, Hiking
 - 🌱 I’m currently learning Fullstack through The Odin Project
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on future projects once I'm more experienced
-- 📫 How to reach me ...
+- 📫 How to reach me just DM me here on github

 <!---
 TiusReveral/TiusReveral is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.